YasirIrsyad/malaysia-prayer-times/README.md

 ## API Used

-This application build by the Gemini Pro 2.5 (Preview) version, I on ly do the prompting.
+This application build by the Gemini Pro 2.5 (Preview) version, I only do the prompting.
 This application also relies on the public API provided by **[api.waktusolat.app](https://api.waktusolat.app/)**.
 Please refer to their documentation for more information about the API itself and its usage terms.

 ## How to Run Locally